 Marketers now understand that relationships are the foundation of the practice and public relations professionals know how to build relationships, while positioning clients as leaders.
 The two practices are no longer fighting the convergence through turf wars.
 The rapid evolution of tech and reliance on data, the continued emphasis on content creation, and the increasing prevalence of influencer marketing have all forced some old-school PR tactics out the window in favor of fresher and more effective tactics.
 For example, PR and media relations is a great way to educate audiences and overcome objections and misinformation.
 It’s also a powerful way to spark the bandwagon effect (where thought leaders and early adapters influence followers).

-One of the most important trends is the value that marketers are placing on PR’s strategic role within a larger marketing campaign.
 Earned media is only as good as the story it tells.
 This is a public relations agency’s sweet spot.